HiraniPJ/Expense-Manager/README.md

 <h2>Step 2: Create and Configure creds.json</h2>
 <ul>
 <li><b>Create a creds.json File:</b></li>
-<li>This file should contain all necessary credentials and configuration needed for your application to run, such as API keys or database URLs.<li>
+<li>This file should contain all necessary credentials and configuration needed for your application to run, such as API keys or database URLs.</li>
 </ul>
 </ol>